janusquadrifrons/J-Tools4AutoCad/README.md

 #### SELECTSIMILARINVIEW
 -Function      : Select similar objects only in current view boundaries by using built-in SELECTSIMILAR settings.\
 -Purpose       : Better control of partial selection in large models.

+#### CLOSEALLUNSAVED
+-Function      : Closes all documents in the active session without saving.\
+-Purpose       : Instant termination of the session without bothering/waiting any dialogues.